Aietes/node-red-contrib-harmony/README.md

 To switch off, select *PowerOff* from the **Activity** dropdown list, or enter *"-1"* into the field.

 The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully.

+### H observe

+A node to observe an **Activity** being triggered on a Harmony Hub through Node-RED

+A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
+The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

+When an **Activity** is switched on the Harmony Hub, the node sends an object with a payload to the output:
+`payload: { activityId: activityId, activityStatus: activityStatus }` The *activityId* is the ID of the current activity, the *activityStatus* represents the following states:
+0 = Hub is off, 1 = Activity is starting, 2 = Activity is started, 3 = Hub is turning off

 ## Built With